M

 Most often, the mating season will occur in January and February, and the female will remain pregnant with her pups for about 63 days.
 Once the litter is born, she typically will give birth to 4-6 live young, which are also known as pups or whelps.
 These pups are protected within a den, protecting the defenseless pups while their hearing and sight develop (which can take up to 2 weeks).
 While the pups will explore beyond the den as early as 3 weeks old, they will need their mother’s milk until they are about 8 weeks old.

 The pups will become adults between 6-8 months old.
-However, their body is not ready to reproduce until they are almost two years old as females.
+However, their body is not ready to reproduce until they are almost 2 years old as females.
 Males take approximately one more year before they are ready to reproduce.
 The average lifespan of these wolves is typically 6-8 years in the wild.
 However, animals in captivity may live twice as long for their protection from predators and consistent habitat.

 Population